Museums in New York City

 Intrepid Sea, Air & Space Museum

 The aircraft carrier Intrepid served in World War II, the Cold War, and the Vietnam War.
 It was decommissioned in 1974 and became part of the military and maritime museum in 1982.
 Visitors cane see numerous aircraft, the submarine Growler, and the space shuttle Enterprise up close and learn about their history.

 Museum of the Moving Image

-The Museum of the Moving Image is a museum that promotes film, television, and digital media.
+The Museum of the Moving Image is a museum in Queens that promotes film, television, and digital media.
 Its main exhibit, Behind the Screen, has over 1,400 artifacts on display and it is a real treat for film lovers to see.
 Their Jim Henson exhibit features the beloved puppets, artwork, and rare footage.